mrimlinger/logicwatch/README.md

 ### Power-on-reset (PoR)

 Pressing the PoR button will reset every mode with its default values.
-It is important as it allow to put the system in a known state and thus guarantee a correct behavior.
+It is important as it allow to put the system in a known state and thus guarantee a correct behaviour.

 ## Notable technical solutions